rahulyhg/horoscope-14/README.md

 # horoscope
-Python program to fetch daily, weekly, montly and yearly horoscope from astrology.com
+A program written in Python to fetch daily, weekly, montly and yearly horoscope from astrology.com